lordemmag-devops/my-docker-app/README.md

 # Multi-Service Docker Application with Blue-Green Deployment

 This is a comprehensive multi-service web application built with Docker, Kubernetes, and modern DevOps practices.
 It showcases a real-world implementation of containerized services, automated deployments, monitoring, and security measures.
 The application features a React frontend, Node.js backend, MongoDB database, Redis cache, Nginx reverse proxy, and integrated monitoring with Prometheus and Grafana.
-It supports both local Docker Compose development and Kubernetes production deployments via GitHub Actions CI/CD pipeline.
+It supports both local Docker Compose development and Kubernetes production deployments via ArgoCD GitOps pipeline.

 ## 🏗️ Architecture Overview